baileyheit/Spotify_DataScience/project/project.md

-We are 95% certain that the difference in popularity means between the songs with higher (highest 25%) time\_signature and the lower (lowest 25%) time\_signature is between 10.3330298 and 13.2914775.
+We are 95% certain that the difference in popularity means between the songs with higher (highest 25%) time\_signature and the lower (lowest 25%) time\_signature is between 10.4679884 and 13.2946947.

-### Confidence intervals for continous variables
+### Confidence Intervals for Continous Variables

-The following variables were selected because the visualizations showed that they had the strongest linear relationships with popularity scores.
+The following variables were selected because the scatterplot visualizations mapping them against popularity scores showed there was a clear relationship between the variables and the scores.
 The variables that were chosen are: danceability, energy, liveness, loudness, and acousticness.

 For each of these variables, we took the highest 25% of the data (“High” danceability, energy, liveness etc.) and the lowest 25% of the data